awsdocs/aws-doc-sdk-examples/python/example_code/polly/README.md

 ```

 <!--custom.scenarios.polly_LipSync.start-->
 This example is a GUI application.
-Enter text into the input field; select engine,
+Enter text into the input field, then select engine,
-language, and voice parameters; and click the **Say it** button to see and hear the
+language, and voice parameters.
+Choose the **Say it** button to see and hear the
 synthesized speech.

 If you enter text that is too long for synchronous synthesis, you are asked for the
-name of an existing Amazon S3 bucket.
-This bucket is used by Amazon Polly to store
+name of an existing Amazon Simple Storage Service (Amazon S3) bucket.
+This bucket is used
-the output of the asynchronous synthesis task.
-After the task completes, the
+by Amazon Polly to store the output of the asynchronous synthesis task.
+After the task
-application downloads the output and deletes the Amazon S3 object.
+completes, the application downloads the output and deletes the S3 object.
 <!--custom.scenarios.polly_LipSync.end-->

 ### Tests